ngereluk/bankingAPI/README.md

 # Production App

-This application is hosted at https://hammerhead-app-9ymyo.ondigitalocean.app/.
+~This application is hosted at https://hammerhead-app-9ymyo.ondigitalocean.app/.~.
+This app is no longer hosted.
 Here is a suggested workflow:

 1. Create a new account with a balance of $99
 ```